Will Rogers Memorial Center

 The Memorial Center was built in 1936 and designed by architect Wyatt C. Hedrick, who employed the Moderne (Art Deco) style.
-Also in 1936 Amon G. Carter commissioned Electra Waggoner Biggs to create the statue Riding into the Sunset, a tribute to Will Rogers and his horse Soapsuds.
+Also in 1936, Amon G. Carter commissioned Electra Waggoner Biggs to create the statue Riding into the Sunset, a tribute to Will Rogers and his horse Soapsuds.
 Over a decade later, in 1947, the work was unveiled at the Center.
 On March 22, 2016, the complex was placed on the National Register of Historic Places.

-The Dickies Arena, which opened in November 2019, is located adjacent to the complex.
-The new 14,000-seat venue will host the Fort Worth Stock Show rodeos, concerts and early-round games in the 2022 NCAA Division I men's basketball tournament; however, Will Rogers Memorial Coliseum will continue to operate as an equestrian arena in Fort Worth.
+Will Rogers Memorial Coliseum was the home of the Fort Worth Stock Show & Rodeo for many years.
+The rodeo is sanctioned by the Professional Rodeo Cowboys Association (PRCA).
+Dickies Arena, which opened in November 2019, is located adjacent to the complex.
+The 14,000-seat venue has hosted the Fort Worth Stock Show & Rodeo since 2020, as well as concerts and early-round games in the 2022 NCAA Division I men's basketball tournament; however, Will Rogers Memorial Center continues to operate as an equestrian arena in Fort Worth.